Shounak Das

 July 2024 - August 2024

-Developed a spell correction pipeline using unigram and bigram probability models, fuzzy logic, and
+• Developed a spell correction pipeline leveraging unigram and bigram probability models with fuzzy logic, achieving up to 83% correction accuracy.

 LLM Intern